Shweta2024/Web-Development/JAVASCRIPT/JS Notes/Functions/functions.md

 ```

-## <summary> First-class citizens </summary>
+## <summary> First-class citizens/ First class functions </summary>

-- We an treat functions like value.In js we can pass functions to other functions as argument, return function from any other function and also can store functions in variables.
+- A first class function can be defined as those which can be treated as variables.
+In js we can pass functions to other functions as argument, return function from any other function and also can store functions in variables.
+This means that functions are just values of some other type.

 ```js